Yash4305d-y/Project-1--Rock-paper-scissor---Python-/README.md

-This is a simple Rock Paper Scissor Game \n
+This is a simple Rock Paper Scissor Game

-Thank you
+Thank you !